 I loved hearing laughter waft through the open windows of community halls during lively sessions of kine (bingo), watching men congregate outside the sports center next to the concrete pier to play pétanque, and admiring walls made of coral.

-Some other snapshots taken during our time there:
+Some other snapshots taken during our time here:

-Most of the islands we have visited have had a lot of strays, but Makemo and Grand Turk stand out as having the most.
+Most of the islands we have visited have had many strays, but Makemo and Grand Turk stand out for having the most.
 The pups on Makemo can look a bit intimidating, as they travel in packs.
 But in actuality, they were very friendly.

 It’s no secret that I’m a huge dog lover, so here’s my ode to the strays of Makemo: